DandyLyons/notes/content/Library/The Bible (WEB)/05 - Deuteronomy/Deut-21.md

 All the elders of that city which is nearest to the slain man shall wash their hands over the heifer whose neck was broken in the valley.

 ###### v7
-They shall answer and say, "Our hands have not shed this blood, neither have our eyes seen it.
+They shall answer and say, "Our hands have not shed this [[blood in the Bible|blood]], neither have our eyes seen it.

 ###### v8
 Forgive, Yahweh, your people Israel, whom you have redeemed, and don't allow innocent blood among your people Israel."
 The blood shall be forgiven them.